TheMrityunjayPathak/DataScience/README.md

 ## Data Science

-- This repository contains Jupyter Notebooks for various data science topics such as Python, NumPy, Pandas, and Matplotlib.
+- This repository contains Jupyter Notebooks for important data science libraries.

 - These notebooks serve as a resource for learning and practicing data manipulation, analysis, and visualization.